hsachinraj/GitHub-AzureDevOps/readme.md

 Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.

   - [] Start Visual Studio Code.
 Press **Ctrl+Shift+P** to bring the Command Palette and enter **Git: Clone** to clone the Git repository.

   - []  You will be asked for the URL of the remote repository (this will be the URL to your forked repository which should be something like https://github.com/{youraccount}/ContosoAir) and the parent directory under which to put the local repository

-- [] Login to your Azure portal, if you do not want to deploy to your subscription, you can use the Azure Pass provided for this technical workshop.
-See the **resources** tab for your Azure pass code.
+- [] Login to your Azure portal,

-If you are using the Azure pass to create a subscription, it is recommended that you create a new Azure DevOps account
+  >[!note]if you do not want to deploy to your subscription, you can use the Azure Pass provided for this technical workshop.
+See the **resources** tab for your Azure pass code.If you are using the Azure pass to create a subscription, it is recommended that you create a new Azure DevOps account
      - [] Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com)  to create a new Azure DevOps org/account.

     - [] Select **Start for free**.
 Enter the same credentials you entered to login to Azure.